-In most cases, VUR is diagnosed during the evaluation of UTIs.
-Approximately one-third of children with UTIs are found to have VUR.^{2,} The average age for UTI onset is 2 to 3 years, corresponding to the age when toilet training occurs.
-There also appears to be a genetic predisposition to VUR, and siblings may also be examined.
+In most cases, VUR is diagnosed after a febrile UTI episode or abnormality seen on ultrasound imaging.^{3,} Approximately one-third of children with UTIs are found to have VUR.^{4,} The average age for UTI onset is 2 to 3 years, corresponding to the age when toilet training occurs.
+There also appears to be a genetic predisposition to VUR; therefore, siblings may also be examined.

-The criterion standard for diagnosis is voiding cystourography, a procedure that involves catheterization of the bladder.
+The criterion standard for diagnosis is voiding cystourethrography, a procedure that involves catheterization of the bladder.
+According to the 2011 American Academy of Pediatrics guideline on the diagnosis and management of the initial UTI in febrile infants and children 2 to 24 months of age (reaffirmed in 2016), voiding cystourethrography should not be performed routinely after the first febrile UTI.5, Voiding cystourethrography is indicated if renal and bladder ultrasonography reveals hydonephrosis, scarring, or other findings that would suggest either high-grade VUR or obstructive uropathy, as well as in other atypical or complex clinical circumstances.
 The severity of reflux is described by a grade, typically with the International Reflux Study Group grading system, which grades severity from I (reflux partway up the ureter) to V (massive reflux of urine up the ureter with marked tortuosity and dilation of the ureter and calyces).
 Determination of VUR grade is not exact, however, due to factors such as bladder pressure, which may vary at the time of measurement.
-In general, more severe reflux is associated with higher rates of renal injury, and less severe reflux (i.e., grade I and II) is associated with higher rates of spontaneous resolution and treatment success.^{3,4,} Other factors found to be associated with the likelihood of spontaneous resolution of VUR and/or renal injury include age, sex, laterality, the presence of renal scars, the presence of voiding dysfunction, and history of UTI.^{1,}
+In general, more severe reflux is associated with higher rates of renal injury, and less severe reflux (i.e., grade I and II) is associated with higher rates of spontaneous resolution and treatment success.^{6,7,} Other factors found to be associated with the likelihood of spontaneous resolution of VUR and/or renal injury include age, sex, laterality, the presence of renal scars, the presence of voiding dysfunction, and history of UTI.^{1,}